Tricks For Cleaning The Three Toughest Areas In Your Home

 Have you been cleaning your hardwood floors incorrectly?

 Keeping your hardwood floors looking as stunning as the day they were finished is the dream.
 Unfortunately, there’s a lot of confusion about how to properly care for them.
 The trouble is that floor care is tied into both what wood you have and how it has been treated.
-A comprehensive article on cleaning hardwood floors from Your Best Digs outlines a step-by-step process for making sure that your floors are given the TLC they need.
-Some tips they recommend are:

 Test first: Before you try a new hardwood floor cleaning regimen, test the new product on a small out of the way place first.
 For example, while vinegar works wonders on some floors, it’s been known to take the shine off of others.